Skip to content

 hass.bus.async_fire("lcards_event", {"action": "set_log_level", "level": level})

-The event is a broadcast — every browser tab with an active IntegrationService subscription receives it simultaneously.
+The event is a broadcast by default — every browser tab with an active IntegrationService subscription receives it simultaneously.
+Services that support targeting fields (target_device_ids, target_device_names, target_user_ids, target_user_names) filter delivery on the Python side so only matching sessions act on the event.

 → See HA Services for the full Python action reference and automation examples. → See HA Integration Architecture for the sequence diagram.